gu-dsan6000/fall-2023-reddit-project-team-17/code/README.md

 * `project-ml-predicting-subreddits.ipynb`: Various predictors and sampling techniques were applied to all "valid" (non-empty) posts of the 12 subreddits of interest created in 2022 to construct random forest models.
 Various performance metrics were calculated and confusion matrices constructed, all of which were saved to the `data/ml-data` directory.

-* `project-nlp-posts-and-books-model.ipynb`: Victor fill this in
+* `project-nlp-posts-and-books-model.ipynb`: This notebook uses Pytorch and CUDA to train an RNN on the data generated during the NLP stage.
+Includes hyperparameter setting and error measurement.

-* `project-nlp-posts-and-books-use-trained.ipynb`: Victor fill this in
+* `project-nlp-posts-and-books-use-trained.ipynb`: This notebook loads the stored trained RNN model and generates new text.

 * `topic-summarization.ipynb`: In this notebook, we took the work that had been done in the topics-nlp.ipynb to identify topics of interst and used spark to further reduce the data before being passed into our ML model in topic-summarization-local.ipynb.